About the course

-- The allocation of graduate supervision is the responsibility of the Nuffield Department of Obstetrics and Gynaecology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff
+- The allocation of graduate supervision is the responsibility of the Nuffield Department of Women's and Reproductive Health and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include sabbatical leave, maternity leave or change in employment.